tmullaney/tmullaney.github.io/_posts/2016-08-01-rhythm-games-neural-networks.markdown

 ### Future
+By analyzing examples manually created by humans, these neural networks learned how to automatically generate a playable beat track for any given song.
+The networks are much faster than a human, and the resulting beat tracks are of surprisingly high quality given the difficulty of the task.
+This project shows that neural networks can be used to create rhythm games based on any song that a user chooses.

-The results here are pretty cool!
-But there's also a lot of room for improvement.
+With that said, there's also a lot of room for improvement.
 Here are a few areas for further work:

  * Combine the CNN and RNN into a single model that can be trained end-to-end.
 This was my original approach, but I found that training separate models produced better results.
  * Add additional preprocessing steps while generating each song's spectrogram.
 For example, [Mel-frequency cepstral coefficients (MFCC)](https://en.wikipedia.org/wiki/Mel-frequency_cepstrum) are commonly used as features in audio recognition tasks.